BHTY/UFC32/README.md

 - C99-style for loops (declare variable while declaring for loop)
 - C99-style VLAs (Variable Length Arrays)

-There are currently no plans to add support for structs/unions, gotos, or any C++ features/constructs at this time.
+There are currently no plans to add support for structs/unions, enums, gotos, or any C++ features/constructs at this time.